 Section 1.
-Why it makes sense to build our students as better learners, to play a bigger educational game.
+Why does it make sense to build students’ learning power; to play a bigger educational game?

-The world is changing fast and because of this there are many reasons why the development of our students’ learning habits should become the core purpose of education.
+The world is changing fast so there are many reasons why developing our students’ learning habits should become the core purpose of education.
 Some reasons have a strategic ring to them, others are more immediately practical.

-Use the tab to find some of the reasons in brief, and then use the Read more details on these ideas.. if you want to explore these more deeply.
+Use the tab to briefly explore some of the reasons, and then use the Read more details on these ideas.. to explore these more deeply.

-- Future employment and living fulfilling lives increasingly requires higher achievement together with the ability to enhance and transfer knowledge and to operate collaboratively.
+- Future employment and living fulfilling lives increasingly demands higher achievement together with the ability to enhance and transfer knowledge and operate collaboratively.

 - The disconnect between outdated education systems and the increasingly complex needs of the 21st Century is selling learners short for their future.